danbrakeley/frog/README.md

   - When there are parent/child relationships, the fields are printed starting with the parent, and then each child's static fields (if any) are added in order as you traverse down, child to child.
 Any fields passed with the log line itself are added last.

 ## Release Notes

+### 0.9.3

+- Improved JSONPrinter performance by switching to StringBuilder

 ### 0.9.2